csswizardry/csswizardry.github.com/_posts/2024-11-26-designing-and-evolving-a-new-performance-score.md

 <figure>
 <img src="{{ site.cloudinary }}/wp-content/uploads/2024/11/new-metric-02.png" alt="Google Sheets screenshot showing similar summing as before, only this time with quasi-normalised inputs leading to marginally better outcomes." width="1500" height="194" loading="lazy">
-<figcaption>This is marginally better—we’re now attributing the best to the
+<figcaption>This is marginally better — we’re now attributing the best to the
 best, but we’re now awarding the worst to the middle.</figcaption>
 </figure>